polinamgordienko-glitch/How-Hard-is-it-to-Rig-a-Benchmark-A-Social-Choice-Analysis-of-Leaderboard-Robustness/README.md

   2.1 First, you will require a Hugging Face token, which can be obtained, following the instructions under the following link: https://huggingface.co/docs/hub/security-tokens

   2.2 Then, you can run  the following commands in a command-line shell.
 On macOS/Linux this can be Terminal; on Windows this can be PowerShell.
+The extraction script `download_bbh.py` is included in this repository.
+It downloads the public Open LLM Leaderboard results dataset, extracts BBH subtasks using `acc_norm,none` and writes `bbh_scores.csv`.

 ```text
 python -m pip install huggingface_hub pandas pyarrow